naomilago/micrograd/README.md

-# micrograd
+# Micrograd

-This repo aims to store code for a refresher of backprob, gradients and mlp concepts
+This repo is intended to practice concepts of backpropagation, gradients and multi layer perceptrons.
+It was built based on Micrograd - by  Andrej Karpathy